 Chateau de Chambord was built by Francis I as a royal hunting lodge but became the largest Renaissance castle in the Loire Valley.

 The royal hunting lodge Chateau de Chambord was started in 1519 by the Valois King Francis I. It was favored by kings fond of hunting such as Henry II and Louis XIV.
 Although never fully completed, Chambord is still the largest chateau in the Loire Valley.
 Rarely occupied for any continuous period of time, Chateau de Chambord kept much of its original appearance.
-Some of the interior was altered during the eighteenth century when the chateau was inhabited by Stanislaus Leszczynski and the Maréchal de Saxe but the basic structure is still the unadulterated original – as impressive now as when it impressed Emperor Charles V. Buy skip-the-line tickets online from Ticketbar or Tiqets.
+Some of the interior was altered during the eighteenth century when the chateau was inhabited by Stanislaus Leszczynski and the Maréchal de Saxe but the basic structure is still the unadulterated original – as impressive now as when it impressed Emperor Charles V. Buy skip-the-line tickets online from Tiqets.

 Chambord – A Hunting Lodge for Francis I